philipturner/molecular-renderer/Documentation/HDL.md

 A wrapper type encapsulating atoms and bond connectors.
 The `Entity` includes position (12 bytes) and entity type (4 bytes). `EntityType` can extract information about the type, such as atomic number or bond order.
 Zero for the entity type indicates `.empty`.

 Internally, empty entities are often used to pad vector lengths to multiples of 8.
 This enables greater CPU vector parallelism without the overhead of bounds checking.
 Replacing atoms with empty entities also deletes existing atoms.

+The compiler supports all atom types in the [MM4 simulator](https://github.com/philipturner/MM4) (H, C, N, O, F, Si, P, S, and Ge).

 ```swift
 Lattice<Basis> { h, k, l in